WasanaKarunasena/Inventory-Prediction-API/README.md

 Open Postman.

-Click Import → Select postman_collection.json (attached).
+Click Import → Select the file Inventory Prediction API.postman_collection.json (included in this repository).

+Once imported, open the Inventory Prediction API collection.

 Use the POST /predict request to test predictions.

-Click Send to get predictions.
+Click Send to get a response.